NickyBoy89/java2go/README.md

 * `go build` to build the java2go binary

-* `./java2go files...` to parse a list of files
+* `./java2go <files>` to parse a list of files or directories

 ## Options

 * `-w` writes the files directly to their corresponding `.go` files, instead of `stdout`

-* `-q` Prevents the outputs of the parsed files from appearing on stdout
+* `-q` Prevents the outputs of the parsed files from appearing on `stdout`, if not being written

-* `-ast` pretty-prints the generated ast, in addition to the other operations
+* `-ast` pretty-prints the generated ast, in addition to any other options

-* `--dependency-tree` outputs a graph of all the files and their dependencies as `graph.dot`, in graphviz dot format.
-NOTE: This graph is very large
+* `--dependency-tree` outputs a graph of all source module dependencies in graphviz dot format, as `graph.dot`